Carbon-Farm-Network/Requirements-Doc/cash-flow.md

 Create a new page for a yearly list of economic events that involve cash (USD in this case).
 It can go on the top menu, after Activity, and be called Cash.
 (Maybe we should rename Activity to Events?
 I'll ask if you don't have an opinion.)

 Implications:
 * We'll want a filter by year of existing data, defaulting to the current year's data.
+(If we need to, this can wait until start of next season.)
 * We have some choices on the "cash" filter.
 If we need to save time, we can just hard-code it to USD like we do in certain places in the modals.
 Or while we're at it, we can start making this more configurable, for example, adding a "currency" flag to EconomicResource, using that whenever we just want to show currencies, credits, tokens, etc.  We could also provide a filter for economic resources that are currency accounts, for users who have more than one.
 (CFN has only one bank account.)
 (This will require some more thought.
 I think we can use the trackingIdentifier for the bank acct number or wallet id, and use the currency (like USD) ResourceSpecification.
 But that may be too simplistic, maybe we'll need a currency resource containedIn an account resource, don't know.)
 * We might want to provide some minimal "normal" kind of bank reconciliation features.
 But let's start without that.
 * We'll have to figure out how to get a beginning balance.
+First thoughts:  query all the events before the start of the selected year, increment/decrement (add/subtract) the quantity based on action, to arrive at starting balance.
 * We'll want to keep a running balance down the page.
 * I'm betting it will be very helpful to be able to export to csv on the page, either to do more accounting work themselves, or to send to their accountant.